Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 By Jeep with Tent or Campervan

 For an unforgettable adventure, rent a 4×4 jeep in Costa Rica!
-This is the most incredible experience, as you sleep under the stars, move from place to place, and find some gorgeous hidden spots.
+We absolutely loved this experience, sleeping under the stars, moving from place to place, and finding some gorgeous hidden spots.

 camping on the beach costa rica

-Best of all, renting a 4×4 jeep at Nomad America gives you the option to drive through national parks and cross rivers in Corcovado and Guanacaste areas.
+Best of all, renting a 4×4 jeep at Nomad America gives you the option to drive through national parks and cross rivers in the Corcovado and Guanacaste areas.
 Although the rental price might seem expensive, it’s worth remembering that this is your accommodation, transport, and kitchen all in one.
-Because of this, your trip might actually end up cheaper, especially for a 3 week Costa Rica itinerary.
+Because of this, your trip might actually end up cheaper, especially for a 3-week Costa Rica itinerary.

 camping in costa rica road trip itinerary